 For the descent, to avoid the crowds, we decided not to follow the well-worn trail path, but to take the deserted bridle path instead, thereby passing a bridle party discussing how much safer it was to encounter the many grizzly bears in the area on horseback, and how one had been sighted that very morning.
 As they trotted off we trotted a bit faster back the car park with strains of “If you go down to the woods today, you’d better go in disguise“ Teddy Bear’s Picnic song on an internal mind loop.
 Vowed to buy a bear bell.

 Top tip – stick with the crowds if you want to avoid bears.

-The Chateau being too princely a sum, my second sleeping choice had been the quirky timbered Deer Lodge, next to what looked like another amazing tract of water, Moraine Lake.
 Despite researching accommodation options 9 months in advance however, this had already been fully booked.
 Even though we couldn’t stay there, and ignoring protestations from the family, who had clearly done enough lake-based exploring for one day, we took the one-way track driving detour to check out what instantly became my new favourite lake.
 It had usual towering crags, white crested peaks and piercing blue water but also had spinning driftwood log piles to play on like human beavers.
 And a lakeside café for the weary of leg, so finally a cuppa too.